 - A trust line cannot have the

-flag set, and the same applies to thelsfHighDeepFreeze
+lsfLowDeepFreezeflag set without also having thelsfLowFreezeflag set, and the same applies to thelsfHighDeepFreezeflag.

 4. FAQ¶